lbeder/slowkey/README.md

 ## Introduction

 SlowKey is a cutting-edge [Key Derivation Function](https://en.wikipedia.org/wiki/Key_derivation_function) (KDF) tool designed to enhance cryptographic security in various applications, from securing sensitive data to protecting user passwords.
-At its core, SlowKey leverages the power of three renowned cryptographic algorithms: [Scrypt](https://en.wikipedia.org/wiki/Scrypt), [Argon2](https://en.wikipedia.org/wiki/Argon2), [SHA2](https://en.wikipedia.org/wiki/SHA-2), and [SHA3](https://en.wikipedia.org/wiki/SHA-3), each selected for its unique strengths in ensuring data integrity and security.
+At its core, SlowKey leverages the power of three renowned cryptographic algorithms: [Scrypt](https://en.wikipedia.org/wiki/Scrypt), [Argon2](https://en.wikipedia.org/wiki/Argon2), [Balloon Hash](https://en.wikipedia.org/wiki/Balloon_hashing), [SHA2](https://en.wikipedia.org/wiki/SHA-2), and [SHA3](https://en.wikipedia.org/wiki/SHA-3), each selected for its unique strengths in ensuring data integrity and security.

 SlowKey incorporates Scrypt, a memory-hard KDF that is specifically engineered to make brute-force attacks prohibitively expensive.
 By requiring significant amounts of memory and processing power to compute the hash functions, Scrypt ensures that the cost and time to perform large-scale custom hardware attacks are beyond the reach of most attackers, offering robust protection against rainbow table and brute-force attacks.

 SlowKey integrates Argon2, an advanced, memory-hard Key Derivation Function (KDF) designed to effectively thwart brute-force and side-channel attacks.
 As the winner of the Password Hashing Competition, Argon2 is tailored to ensure that the computation of hash functions demands substantial memory and processing resources, making it exceedingly difficult for attackers to mount large-scale custom hardware attacks.
 This requirement for significant computational effort not only increases the security against brute-force and rainbow table attacks but also provides a customizable framework that can be tuned for specific defense needs, ensuring an adaptable and formidable barrier against unauthorized access attempts.

+SlowKey incorporates Balloon Hash, a memory-hard Key Derivation Function (KDF) specifically designed to resist brute-force and large-scale custom hardware attacks.
+By requiring sequential memory access and significant computational resources, Balloon Hash ensures that attackers face steep costs in time and resources when attempting to compute hash functions at scale.
+Its emphasis on simplicity and flexibility, combined with its resistance to side-channel attacks, makes it an effective tool for securing passwords and sensitive data against rainbow table, brute-force, and hardware-accelerated attacks.
+This robust memory-hard approach provides a strong foundation for modern cryptographic security requirements.

-Alongside Scrypt, and Argon2, SlowKey utilizes SHA2 and SHA3 for their exceptional hash functions, providing an additional layer of security.
+Alongside Scrypt, Argon2, and Ballon Hash, SlowKey utilizes SHA2 and SHA3 for their exceptional hash functions, providing an additional layer of security.
 SHA2, a member of the Secure Hash Algorithm family, offers a high level of resistance against hash collision attacks, making it an excellent choice for secure hashing needs.
 SHA3, the latest member of the Secure Hash Algorithm family, further strengthens SlowKey's cryptographic capabilities with its resistance to various attack vectors, including those that may affect earlier SHA versions.

 A cornerstone of SlowKey's design philosophy is its commitment to resilience through diversity.
 By integrating Scrypt, SHA2, and SHA3 within its cryptographic framework, SlowKey not only capitalizes on the unique strengths of each algorithm but also ensures a level of security redundancy that is critical in the face of evolving cyber threats.
 This strategic mixture means that even if one of these algorithms were to be compromised or "broken" due to unforeseen vulnerabilities, the overall security scheme of SlowKey would remain robust and intact, safeguarded by the uncompromised integrity of the remaining algorithms.
 This approach mirrors the principle of layered security in cybersecurity, where multiple defensive strategies are employed to protect against a single point of failure.
 Consequently, SlowKey offers an advanced, forward-thinking solution that anticipates and mitigates the potential impact of future cryptographic breakthroughs or advancements in quantum computing that could threaten individual hash functions.
 Through this multi-algorithm strategy, SlowKey provides a safeguard against the entire spectrum of cryptographic attacks, ensuring long-term security for its users in a landscape where the only constant is change.